DhimanTarafdar/build-ann-on-fashion-mnist-dataset-6000-data/README.md

 The main purpose of this notebook is to understand how a basic neural network works in PyTorch and how to train a model on an image dataset.

-This notebook is created as part of my learning and practice.